KnEl1a/Algebra_with_Python/README.md

 **Graphic Polynomials Calculator**

-This file parses an XML file containing data on drug overdose death rates in the United States.
+This project parses an XML file containing data on drug overdose death rates in the United States.
 It uses the `requests` library to fetch the XML file content from a URL and `xml.etree.ElementTree` to parse and structure the XML data.
 Then, it uses `pandas` to create a DataFrame with the data and display the first rows of the DataFrame.
 Additionally, basic data analysis is performed afterward, and more visualizations of the obtained data are created.

 ##### Conclusión